vryy/4C/.gitlab/merge_request_templates/MERGE_REQUEST_TEMPLATE.md

 ## Interested Parties
 <!---
-If there's anyone you think should be looped in on this merge request, feel free to @mention them here.
+If there's anyone you think should be looped in on this pull request, feel free to @mention them here.
 -->